Are you looking for IXL reviews to decide whether it will work for you?

 If you purchase through my link you will receive 20% off membership, try it today.

 IXL is one of the best online home education programs we use.
-I love the fact that you are not stuck in one year group for all subjects.
-It provides detailed personalised reports and diagnostics.
-IXL follows the national curriculum and is updated regularly.
+I love the fact that you are not stuck in one grade for all subjects.
+It provides detailed personalized reports and diagnostics.
+IXL follows the core curriculum and is updated regularly.